seanbutler/3DWebTechCourse/_worksheets/01-ToolingUp.markdown

     </html>
 ~~~

-## Step 7
+## Step 8

-take a look at the following code type, not copy it into the script tags of the html we put in the index.html file from earlier.
+take a look at the following code __type, not copy__ it into the script tags of the html we put in the index.html file from earlier.

 ~~~ javascript
     var scene = new THREE.Scene();